As Biden visits Asia, China launches South China Sea drills

 Brunei, Malaysia, the Philippines and Taiwan also exercise overlapping claims in the South China Sea.
 The Philippine coast guard said Friday it had established outposts on three islands in the contested waters, a move that will likely be frowned upon by Beijing,

-Since the beginning of the month China’s first aircraft carrier, the Liaoning, has been conducting a mission in the Sea of Japan, described by the Defense Ministry as “routine training” aimed at boosting performance that is “in-line with relevant international law and international practice, and not targeting any party.”
+Since the beginning of the month, China’s first aircraft carrier, the Liaoning, has been conducting a mission in the Sea of Japan.
+The Defense Ministry described it as “routine training” aimed at boosting performance that is “in line with relevant international law and international practice, and not targeting any party.”

 China also flew a pair of long-range nuclear-capable H-6 bombers through the area on Wednesday, Chinese media reports said.